allegro/blog/_posts/2024-06-18-the-noisy-hit-compiler.md

 ## Background
 We proudly own a user facing application.
-The traffic is fairly high - a few thousands RPS, and to serve requests we need to obtain data from few services and databases - meaning - it's not that simple.
+The traffic is fairly high - a few thousands RPS, and to serve requests we need to obtain data from a few services and databases - meaning - it's not that simple.
 The service itself is written mostly in Kotlin, it's well tested -> although we would love to see our tests just a bit faster, but one thing you can say about the service, and I hope my team will agree, it's and entertaining service, and you can learn a lot in terms of microservices in real life.